tlylt/simple-object-detector/readme.md

 - Upload a test image by clicking on the upload button and select "test.jpg" included in the repo.
 Note that only jpg format is supported
 - The transfer and inference should be automatic and the image with annotation will be displayed below the upload box as soon as the response is received
 - The inference time, to 3 decimal places, will also be shown above the image

+#### Inference time

+Sample images and image outputs are included in the images folder.

+- burger: 0.443s
+- children: 0.255s
+- ducks: 0.247s